optimAero/optimAeroPX4SIL/README.md

 In some cases Simulink my fail to run and Matlab/Simulink may crash.
 If this happens multiple times, delete the work folder in the repo and re-launch the Simulink model

+### Simulink has initialized but PX4 has not

+In some cases, if Simulink is initializing and PX4 has not been initialized, you will not be able to close or use MATLAB.
+Unfortunately, in this case, MATLAB must be killed using Task Manager.

 ### PX4 Build errors

 You may encounter issues when building PX4 for the first time, for example:`module 'em' has no attribute 'RAW_OPT'`.
 Which may require you to update or install certain python packages as shown below: